Identity and Access Management (IAM) Definition

-- Verify and authenticate users based on their roles and contextual information such as geography, time of day, or (trusted) networks
+- Verify and authenticate individuals based on their roles and contextual information such as geography, time of day, or (trusted) networks

 - Capture and record user login events

-- Manage and provide visibility of the business’s user identity database
+- Manage and grant visibility of the business’s user identity database

 - Manage the assignment and removal of users’ access privileges

-- Enable system administrators to manage and restrict user access and monitor changes in user privileges
+- Enable system administrators to manage and restrict user access while monitoring changes in user privileges

 Role-Based Access Control